Principles of Project Management

 - Entry-level project practitioners who would like to distinguish themselves in an increasingly competitive job market and are interested in project management as a profession.

 - Active project managers who would like to eventually pursue their PMP credential but lack the necessary three or more years of work experience.

-- Practitioners in the healthcare, product development or anyone who would like to learn the fundamentals and terminology of project management in improving job performance.
+- Practitioners in healthcare, product development, or anyone who would like to learn the fundamentals and terminology of project management in improving job performance.

 To register, contact Christina Genovevo at email@example.com or at 843-349-2071.
 A 10-person minimum is required for the session to run.
 Registered participants will be notified 15 days in advance of cancellation.
 An overnight stay on campus is available at a significantly reduced rate; please inquire if interested.